Monday, April 23, 2018

 Event held at unique Energy Education Center

-People attending the event explored programs in Electrical Power Distribution; Air Conditioning, Heating and Refrigeration Technology; Agronomy Management: Animal Science Management; Landscape, Plant and Turf Management; Truck Driving; and Architectural Structural Design, as well as Miller’s Diesel Truck Technician program.
-People had the opportunity to try the truck driving simulator, pet a farm animal, plant a seed, try a cow milking simulator, climb an electrical power pole, see how biodiesel fuel is made, and a small group of baby chicks was a big hit with young children.
+People attending the event explored programs in Electrical Power Distribution; Air Conditioning, Heating and Refrigeration Technology; Agronomy Management; Animal Science Management; Landscape, Plant and Turf Management; Truck Driving; and Architectural Structural Design, as well as Diesel Truck Technician and Residential Construction programs.
+Students were present to represent their programs.

 People also came to see the unique Energy Education Center facility that last year became the first building in the area to be LEED Gold Certified by the U.S. Green Building Council.
 The building has an impressive list of energy-efficient features, including a geothermal heating and cooling system.

 Monday, May 18, 2020